 PlayStation Plus has gone through several iterations and changes since it was first introduced.
 Originally, the service wasn’t required for online play at all and rewarded subscribers with extra discounts and free monthly games.
 Once the PlayStation 4 generation began, it was required for online play, but still offered those same benefits.

 Now, PS Plus is divided into three different tiers of subscriptions.
 The basic tier, PS Plus Essential, still gets three games per month added, while the Extra and Premium tiers will have a varying number of games added to their catalogs.
-With hundreds of games already and more coming in and out all the time, even the most dedicated gamer won’t be able to play everything.
-To get the most bang for your buck and so that no hidden gems go under your radar, here are all the best games to play on PS Plus Essential, Extra, and Premium right now.
+With hundreds of games already and more coming and going all the time, even the most dedicated gamer won’t be able to play everything on offer.
+To help you get the most bang for your buck, and so that no hidden gems go under your radar, here are all the best games to play on PS Plus Essential, Extra, and Premium right now.

-As is usually the case, everyone with the lowest tier of PS Plus gets three games this month: two with PS5 versions and one with a PS4 version.
+As is usually the case, everyone with the lowest tier of PS Plus gets three games this month, two with PlayStation 5 versions and one with a PS4 version.
 Here’s what you can play this month:

 The Extra tier is where you can download and play a massive library of both PS4 and PS5 titles.
 These games cycle in and out every month, though you never know how many will be added or removed at a given time.
 Here are some of the best ones available right now: